Tallcree First Nation

-The Tallcree Tribal Government, also called the Tallcree First Nation, is a First Nations band government in northern Alberta.
+The Tallcree First Nation, also called the Tallcree Tribal Government, is a First Nations band government in Northern Alberta.
 It controls seven Indian reserves, the largest and most populated being Tallcree 173 (South Tallcree) and Tallcree 173A (North Tallcree).

-The band claims Anishinaabe ancestry, tracing its origins back to a group led to Canada by Sitting Bull.
+In 1899, they signed Treaty 8.
+They are part of the North Peace Tribal Council.

+Identity

+The band described as Woodland Cree and Cree and identifies as Anishinabe, with many members with roots in Montana.
+They trace their ancestors to those who followed Sitting Bull into Canada in the late 19th century.

+Economic development

 The band owns and operates a gas station on Fort Vermilion 173B, an urban reserve adjacent to the community of Fort Vermilion.